Dental Cleanings

 Removing Plaque and Tartar

-Using a scaler, the hygienist removes plaque and tartar around your gum line, as well as in between your teeth.
-You’ll hear scraping, but this is normal.
-The more tartar there is in your mouth, the more time they’ll need to scrape a particular spot.
+Using a scaler or ultrasonic instrument, the hygienist removes plaque and tartar around your gum line, as well as in between your teeth.
+You’ll hear scraping and/or feel vibrations but this is normal.
+The more tartar there is in your mouth, the more time they’ll need to clean a particular spot.

 Expert Flossing